 Gartner recently cited 9 changes in working practices, post-COVID-19, key among them are the increase in remote work, remote monitoring and driving digital change.
-The need to identify roles, skills and workflows to support business productivity and resilience will grow on the back of these changes, with chatbots a key part of the toolset for automated communications and support.
+The need to identify roles, skills and workflows to support business productivity and resilience will grow on the back of these changes, with chatbots and virtual legal assistants a key part of the toolset for automated communications and support.

 Learnings from these experiments can help legal professionals prepare for when their clients face AI or chatbots issues in the future across law, health, finance and other regulated industries or when marketing brands find their bots going off-message, all creating legal peril.
 As the number of bots booms to deal with automated customer service, some will go wrong and lawyers need to be briefed and ready to deal with the fallout.

 Whatever the struggles and opportunities for legal businesses and management consultants in 2021, this year promises a return to growth in business.
 But the digital nature of much of that activity will require experience and insight to help deliver it.
 BRYTER no-code automation platform processes are ideal for creating chatbots, allowing any professional to build them feeding in their knowledge into the conversation and designing the choices that a user will face.

 If you are looking to easily build self-service apps without programming using an intuitive, visual “drag-and-drop” editor, book a demo to learn how BRYTER can help your business to automate complex services.